Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Case 5

 A previously healthy 10-year-old girl from El Centro, California, sought care for 5 days of fever, abdominal pain, emesis, dysuria, and rash on her torso, hands, and feet.
 The patient was initially seen at an outside hospital and noted to have elevated inflammatory markers, hypotension, and coagulopathy, prompting transfer to Rady Children’s Hospital.
 There was a history of possible exposure to ticks found on the family dog, but the case-patient had not sustained any known tick bites.
 The family reported recent travel to Mexicali, Mexico.
 At admission to the pediatric critical care unit, she was started on doxycycline and ceftriaxone.
 On HD2, she experienced altered mental status and lethargy.
-Computed tomography (CT) of the head showed no acute abnormality.
+Computed tomography (CT) scan of the head showed no acute abnormality.
 A lumbar puncture showed elevated opening pressure of 26 mm Hg (reference range 7–15 mm Hg).
 CSF was notable for 48 nucleated cells/μL with 25% monocytes, 34% neutrophils, and 31% lymphocytes and for elevated protein 46 mg/dL; glucose level was within reference range.
 Testing obtained on HD1 included mcf-DNA, which detected R. rickettsii; the antibodies initially obtained from serum were negative.
 Serologic testing by IFA was repeated on HD7, revealing IgG and IgM reactive with R. rickettsii.
 The results became available 12 days after initial evaluation and 2 days after hospital discharge.
 She received 7 days of empiric ceftriaxone for a possible urinary tract infection and 14 days of doxycycline.
 Upon discharge, the patient was at baseline with no neurologic sequelae.

 Case 6

 A previously healthy 17-month-old boy from Tecate, Mexico, was brought for care with 1 week of fever and 3 days of lethargy, as well as 5 days of a diffuse maculopapular rash.
 At the emergency department, he was noted to have seizure activity with leftward eye and head deviation and a petechial rash on his palms, soles, and mucosal surfaces.
 He was admitted to the pediatric ICU.
 The family noted tick exposures around their rural home.
 Empiric meropenem and doxycycline were initiated.
 An MRI of the brain noted periventricular and subcortical white matter infarcts secondary to vasculitis.
 A lumbar puncture obtained at admission had 142 nucleated cells/μL with 61% neutrophils, 14% mononuclear cells, and 25% lymphocytes, elevated protein of 115 mg/dL, and glucose level within reference range.
 Both RMSF serology and mcf-DNA were sent on HD1, with mcf-DNA noting Rickettsia returning on HD3, 2 days before serology results returned.
-He was treated with 14 days of doxycycline as well as 5 days of ceftriaxone, followed by 5 days of meropenem, for ongoing fever and presumed culture negative sepsis.
+He was treated with 14 days of doxycycline and 5 days of ceftriaxone, followed by 5 days of meropenem, for ongoing fever and presumed culture negative sepsis.
 He was discharged to home with improved mental status and no focal deficits.

 Case 7

 A previously healthy 4-year-old boy from Alpine, California, a small town ≈18 miles north of the California‒Mexico border, sought care for 6 days of fever accompanied by hypotension, abdominal pain, and periorbital and peripheral extremity edema.
 At the onset of fever, he was seen at an urgent care and prescribed amoxicillin for acute otitis media; 4 days before admission, a rash developed on his thighs and extremities that was initially attributed to drug reaction.
 The fever and rash persisted, and he came to the Rady Children’s Hospital emergency department on day 6 of illness.
 He had a history of exposure to farm animals, including dogs and chickens, but no known tick exposure.
 Empiric ceftriaxone and vancomycin were started, and he was admitted to the pediatric ward.
 He was escalated to the intensive care unit on HD2 for bilateral pleural effusion and respiratory distress; empiric antimicrobial drugs were broadened to cefepime, doxycycline, and vancomycin upon admission to the PICU.
 Lumbar puncture and CNS imaging were not performed.
 Both RMSF serology and mcf-DNA were sent on HD3.
 Both mcf-DNA noting Rickettsia and serology results were returned after patient discharge, 6 days after being sent.
-He was treated with 10 days of doxycycline as well as a combined 7 days of cephalosporin therapy for presumed culture negative sepsis.
+He was treated with 10 days of doxycycline and a combined 7 days of cephalosporin therapy for presumed culture negative sepsis.
 He was discharged to home at his baseline level of health.

 Discussion